 Javier Morgado joined CNN in December 2011 as Senior Broadcast

-He is responsible for overseeing editorial content and bookings for four hours of live programming and managing the
+is responsible for overseeing editorial content and bookings for four hours of live programming and managing the evening editorial

 development of the magazine's print & online properties, crafting the brand's public relations strategy and